 This too may have to do with the saponins, which I had endeavored to eliminate by rubbing, soaking, and rubbing again under water before germinating.
 Studies on alfalfa, desert saltbush, and other plants have found saponins to function as growth inhibitors, and extracts of saponins from certain plants have been studied for use as growth inhibitors on other weedy plants.

 Whether saponins or other substances, many seeds contain growth inhibitors that help plants maintain dormancy until conditions for germination are ideal.
 Hence a recommended practice for sprouting seeds is to soak them first.

-Some seeds, which sprout in nature after an overwintering period, are also said to sprout better after weeks or months in the freezer.
+Some seeds, which sprout in nature after an overwintering period, also sprout better after weeks or months in the freezer.

 The day I saw the first thin sprouts protruding from the tiny black seeds in my jar it was difficult to contain my excitement.
 “It’s like magic!”
 I exclaimed gleefully to a sleep-groggy Gregg, shoving the glass jar in his face the moment he awoke.

 After that I continued the process—rinse, drain, watch—and in a couple days the white sprouts turned pink-purple.
 I served them atop a salad and they made for a nice, flavorful accent that Gregg described as tasting “like beets.”

 “Wait, I thought you didn’t like beets,” I accused.